Footnotes:

 The following is from Example 6a, Probability and a paradox in Chapter 2 Axioms of Probability, in Sheldon Ross’s book A First Course in Probability 9th Edition.
 Pearson, 2014: PDF A First Course in Probability

-Define En to be the event that ball number 1 is still in the urn after the first n withdrawals have been made.
-Clearly
+[To understand this equation, just note that if ball number 1 is still to be in the urn after the first

-P{ball number 1 is in the urn at 12 PM}
+Now, the event that ball number 1 is in the urn at 12 PM (Footnote:

 We now show that